cityofaustin/open-data-suggestions/README.md

 To submit an idea or suggest a new open dataset, please open a new issue [here](https://github.com/cityofaustin/open-data-suggestions/issues/new).
 We'll do our best to get back to you as soon as possible. *(This approach is new for us, so please reach out again if we mistakenly lose touch with you!)*

+#### Why we're doing this

+Austin's open data portal offers a feature for collecting new dataset suggestions from the public, but currently there is no simple way to track the evaluation and outcomes of those suggestions.
+The City wants to provide timely review of new suggestions and share the evaluation status of each in as close to real time as possible.

+Some suggestions may be simple to accept or deploy, while others may require legal or committee review.
+We likely won't capture everything at first, but it's important that we get the documentation started.

 #### Contributing terms

 When you contribute to this project, you are sharing and/or creating content.
 Please do not contribute content unless you agree with the terms [here](https://github.com/cityofaustin/open-data-suggestions/blob/master/CONTRIBUTING.md).

 #### Current project goals

-We need to identify the steps to be taken in order to successfully process a suggestion.
-Some suggestions will be easy to accept and deploy, while others may require legal or committee review.
-We likely won't capture everything at first, but it's important that we get the documentation started.
+* Explore and document what it means to successfully process an open data suggestion.
+* Start developing a pipeline so staff can collaborate to process suggestions effectively

-It is also an early priority to have a plan for identifying public information requests so suggestion reviewers can ensure those requests are re-routed to the appropriate staff members.
+* Have a plan for identifying public information requests (PIRs) so suggestion reviewers can ensure those requests are re-routed to appropriate City staff.

-#### Why we're doing this

-Austin's open data portal offers a feature for collecting new dataset suggestions from the public, but currently there is no simple way to track the evaluation and outcomes of those suggestions.
-The City wants to provide timely review of new suggestions and share the evaluation status of each in as close to real time as possible.

 ## How to contribute